LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 Before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage:

 1. Create at least one skill to assign to your bot agent.
-2. Create the bot agent (user type = Bot), and assign the skill to the bot agent.
+2. Create the bot agent (user type = Bot) and enable it.
+3. Assign the skill to the bot agent.
-3. Create a campaign and engagement that routes to the skill that you assigned to the bot agent.
+4. Create a campaign and engagement that routes to the skill that you assigned to the bot agent.

 For help with these steps, see the [LivePerson Knowledge Center](https://knowledge.liveperson.com).

 #### The deployment process
-After the pre-requisite steps are performed, at a high-level deployment is a two-step process:
+After the pre-requisite steps are performed, at a high level, deployment is a two-step process:

-1. **[Add the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-a-bot-connector)**.
+1. [Add the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-a-bot-connector).
 This creates the connection between the bot and a bot agent in the target LiveEngage environment.
-2. **[Start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent)**.
+2. [Start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).
 This gets the agent connector running in the target environment.

 {: .important}
 LivePerson recommends that, when you connect your bot to LiveEngage, you deploy at least two LiveEngage bot agents for a single bot.
 This is so the second bot agent can serve to support failover.
 Additionally, if you have traffic considerations, you might want to deploy three or more bot agents.